 We aim to make the Bupa Great North run unforgettable for the runners taking part, and truly inspirational for all those spectators who come to watch.
 You are able to spectate at most places along the course, but please be mindful of instructions given to you by race officials.

 The run will take participants along a 13.1 mile journey starting on the Central Motorway in Newcastle, crossing the iconic Tyne Bridge, before turning on to the Felling Bypass towards White Mare pool, runners will then head toward the coast before arriving at the finish line in South Shields.
 We advise runners and spectators to plan their journey in advance, the North East has excellent public transport links with Bus, Ferry and the Tyne and Wear Metro.

-For 2012 a new Day Rover ticket package is on offer exclusively for the Bupa Great North Run from Network One.
+A Day Rover ticket package is on offer exclusively for the Bupa Great North Run from Network One.